 Seafood dishes always come with condiments on the side.
 These flavors are also important to relive that seafood experience.
 When you make vegan “fish” and chips, whip up a quick tartar sauce by mixing one cup of vegan mayo with 2 tablespoons of unsweetened pickle relish and the zest and juice of a lemon.
 Tempeh “Crab” Cakes go perfectly with a Horseradish-Dill Mayo that’s as easy as adding 3 teaspoons of prepared horseradish, one teaspoon of dried dill, one teaspoon of hot sauce, and a few scallion greens to some vegan mayo.
 Serve your vegan Gefilte “fish” with the classic side of prepared horseradish.
 As for sauces, nothing is more decadent than a rich, buttery scampi sauce.
 Whether you make a simple one with white wine, vegan butter, garlic, and lemon like my Tofu “Shrimp” Scampi or a spicy one with hot peppers and olives, you will feel like you are back at your old favorite restaurant by the sea.

-To date, I have recreated seven seafood dishes, most of them old favorites and a few that are now new favorites.
-By using the right main ingredient, the appropriate flavors, and spices, cooking them the way the original versions would be cooked and serving them with amazing condiments and sauces, it’s easy to get those familiar seafood flavors in a compassionate, cruelty-free way.
+To date, I have recreated seven seafood dishes, most of them are old favorites and a few that are now new favorites.
+By using the right main ingredient, the appropriate flavors, and spices, cooking them the way the original versions would be cooked, and serving them with amazing condiments and sauces, it’s easy to get those familiar seafood flavors in a compassionate, cruelty-free way.